gansm/finalcut/doc/getting-started.md

 </figure>
 <br /><br />
 > [!NOTE]
-> You can close the dialog with the mouse,
+> To close the dialog, use the mouse or press
 > <kbd>Shift</kbd>+<kbd>F10</kbd> or <kbd>Ctrl</kbd>+<kbd>^</kbd>